-- Parents must ensure that any jewellery worn by children poses no danger; particularly earrings which may get pulled, bracelets which can get caught when climbing or necklaces that may pose a risk of strangulation. - We ensure that hair accessories are removed before children sleep or rest.
+Parents must ensure that any jewellery worn by children poses no danger; particularly earrings which may get pulled, bracelets which can get caught when climbing or necklaces that may pose a risk of strangulation.
+Therefore we encourage parents not to send their children with jewellery.

+We ensure that hair accessories are removed before children sleep or rest.

-Safety of adults
+Safety of adults:

-- We ensure that adults are provided with guidance about the safe storage, movement, lifting and erection of large pieces of equipment. - We provide safe equipment for adults to use when they need to reach up to store equipment or to change light bulbs. - We ensure that all warnings and signs about manual handling are clearly displayed for all the staff to see and use it when needed. - We ensure that all the warning signs are clear and in appropriate languages. - We ensure that adults do not remain in the building on their own. - We record the sickness of staff and their involvement in accidents.
+We ensure that adults are provided with guidance about the safe storage, movement, lifting and erection of large pieces of equipment.

+• We provide safe equipment for adults to use when they need to reach up to store equipment or to change light bulbs.

+- We ensure that all warnings and signs about manual handling are clearly displayed for all the staff to see and use it when needed. - We ensure that adults do not remain in the building on their own. - We record the sickness of staff and their involvement in accidents.
 The records are reviewed termly to identify any issues that need to be addressed.